pygame/pygame/docs/reST/ref/surface.rst

       | :sg:`unmap_rgb(mapped_int) -> Color`

       Convert an mapped integer color into the ``RGB`` color components for this Surface.
-Mapped color values are not often used inside Pygame, but can be passed to most functions that require a Surface and a color.
+Mapped color values are not often used inside pygame, but can be passed to most functions that require a Surface and a color.

       See the Surface object documentation for more information about colors